-The 2024 administrative budget structure of the JU is updated, compared to the 2023 budget structure, to better accommodate the various budget chapters and articles (also known as budget lines) to a more mature, agile and structured administration.
-The changes made are not significant, as they do not alter the budgetary envelope and perimeter of neither Title I nor Title II.
+The 2024 administrative budget structure of the JU was updated with the initial Decision of the 2024 Annual Work Programme to better accommodate the various budget chapters and articles (also known as budget lines) to a more mature, agile and structured administration.
+The changes approved by the GB in the initial Annual Work Programme 2024 did not alter the budgetary envelope and perimeter of neither Title I nor Title II.

-In particular, there are two changes under Title I. Chapter 11 (Salaries and allowances of staff) is subdivided into 3 articles for better clarity and reporting (Temporary agents, Contract agents, and thirdly SNEs, interims and trainees).
-Also a new chapter 15 is created, to gather under one line all HR administrative services (SLAs, BOAs, external HR legal advice).
+Chapter 11 (Salaries and allowances of staff) is as from 2024 subdivided into 3 articles for better clarity and reporting (Temporary agents, Contract agents, and thirdly SNEs, interims and trainees).
+A chapter 15 was also created, to gather under one line all HR administrative services (SLAs, BOAs, external HR legal advice).

-In Title 2, the Postage and Telecommunications chapter is merged with chapter 23 (Current administrative expenditure), considering the small volume of that former Postage and Telecommunications line.
-Chapter 25 is renamed to Internal Meetings, in order to clarify and separate internal corporate meetings, such as the GB, from other operational related events booked under Chapter 27 (Communication, Information and Events).
-Chapter 26 is also renamed (Legal Services), as it is the case with Chapter 28 (Experts and associated costs).
-Finally, a new Chapter 24 is created to concentrate in one single line all auditing and external consultancy costs linked strictly to administrative matters (External administrative consultancy and auditing).
-All in all, the budget chapters better reflect the internal organisation structure, with clear budget owners per chapter and better monitoring and planning of the expenditure.
+In Title 2, the Postage and Telecommunications chapter was merged with chapter 23 (Current administrative expenditure), considering the small volume of that former Postage and Telecommunications line.
+Chapter 25 was renamed to Internal Meetings, in order to clarify and separate internal corporate meetings, such as the GB, from other operational related events booked under Chapter 27 (Communication, Information and Events).
+Chapter 26 was also renamed (Legal Services), as it is the case with Chapter 28 (Experts and associated costs).
+Finally, a new Chapter 24 was created to concentrate in one single line all auditing and external consultancy costs linked strictly to administrative matters (External administrative consultancy and auditing).
+All in all, the budget chapters better reflect the internal organisation structure, with clear internal budget owners per chapter and better monitoring and planning of the expenditure.

-For clarity purposes, the expenditure tables 3 and 4, which can be found in the below section, already incorporate the updated budget structure of 2024, even if it applies also to the past 2023 and 2022 financial years.
+The expenditure tables 3 and 4, which can be found in the below section, already incorporate the updated budget structure of 2024, even if it applies also to the past 2023 and 2022 financial years.